Christopher Plummer: Awards and honours

+In 2016, Plummer received the Canadian Screen Award for Lifetime Achievement.
+Over his distinguished career he received numerous honours from Canada.
 In 1968, he was invested as Companion of the Order of Canada, at the time among Canada's highest civilian honours.
 In 2001, he received the Governor General's Performing Arts Award for Lifetime Artistic Achievement, Canada's highest honour in the performing arts.
-He was made an honorary Doctor of Fine Arts at New York's Juilliard School and has received honorary doctorates from the University of Toronto, Ryerson University, McGill University, the University of Western Ontario, the University of Ottawa, and most recently the University of Guelph.
+He was made an honorary Doctor of Fine Arts at New York's Juilliard School and has received honorary doctorates from the University of Toronto, Ryerson University (now Toronto Metropolitan University), McGill University, the University of Western Ontario, the University of Ottawa, and most recently the University of Guelph.
 Plummer was inducted into the American Theatre Hall of Fame in 1986 and into Canada's Walk of Fame in Toronto in 1998.
 He was a member of the Academy of Motion Picture Arts and Sciences in the Actor's Branch from 2007.